-Euro 2016 has just begun and you are wondering about the best bars, cafes and restaurants in Porto to watch football games.
+This article was originally published for Euro 2016 when everyone was wondering about the best bars, cafes and restaurants in Porto to watch football games.
+Truth is that it still holds valid today!
 Here is my list, validated by football experts.
 Good luck! 🙂

 Praça Parada Leitão, 45 | +351 222 003 749